jonathanlermitage/tikione-steam-cleaner/README.md

 **:fire: Thursday, January 21, 2016
 I will continue to include contributions (usually translations) and provide bugfixes.
-Don't expect new features or native builds.**
+Don't expect new major features or native builds.**

 # TikiOne Steam Cleaner